openstack-archive/tripleo-incubator/notes.md

         scp ~/incubator/demo.qcow2 <bootstrap-IP>:~/devstack/files/

+* If desired, customize your bootstrap environment.
+This is useful if, for example, you want to point devstack at a different branch of Nova.
+  Do this by editing ~/incubator/localrc within your bootstrap node.
+  The next step will apply that localrc to the bootstrap devstack.

 * Setup the baremetal cloud on the bootstrap node.
 This will run sudo, so it will prompt you for a password when it starts.
 After that, it may take quite a while, depending on network speed and hardware.